stephenberry/glaze/README.md

 If you want to specialize your reflection then you can optionally write the code below:

+> This metadata is also necessary for non-aggregate initializable structs.

 ```c++
 template <>
 struct glz::meta<my_struct> {